broadinstitute/adapt/README.md

 ## Searching for complete targets

-When SEARCH-TYPE is `complete-targets`, ADAPT performs a brand and bound search to find a collection of assay design options.
+When SEARCH-TYPE is `complete-targets`, ADAPT performs a branch and bound search to find a collection of assay design options.
 It finds the best _N_ design options for a specified _N_.
 Each design option represents a genomic region containing primer pairs and guides between them.
 There is no set length for the region.